codiga/doc.codiga.io/docs/api/coding-assistant.md

 - `commentsCount`: number of comments on the recipe.
 - `comments`: list of comments on the recipe (each has the type `AssistantRecipeComment`).
 - `cookbook`: a cookbook (type `AssistantCookbook`) if the snippet is associated with a cookbook. `null` otherwise.
+- `upvotes`: number of upvotes received (note: only public recipes receive upvotes).
+- `downvotes`: number of downvotes received (note: only public recipes receive downvotes).
+- `isUpVoted`: returns true if the current logged in user upvoted the recipe.
+Returns false if the user is not authenticated or did not upvote.
+- `isDownVoted`: returns true if the current logged in user downvoted the recipe.
+Returns false if the user is not authenticated or did not downvote.

 ### AssistantRecipeWithStats